GAJimmyMoy/sellyourstuff/README.md

 ## Overview

 _**SellYourStuff** Is a website that allows users to post items that they don't need or want any more online to reduce their carbon footprint and reduce waste to landfills.
-A small donation is give help plant a tree.
+A small donation is given help plant a tree.
 <br>

 ## MVP